 - Who does Google Assistant affect?
 Consumers who are invested in the Google ecosystem will be affected by this, as will other smartphone manufacturers who may be prompted to create or acquire their own competing AI product.

 - When was Google Assistant released?
-Google Assistant was first unveiled at the 2016 Google I/O developer conference in May 2016, and it was first available on the Google Pixel phone on October 20, 2016.
+Google Assistant was first unveiled at the 2016 Google I/O developer conference in May 2016, and it was first available on the Google Pixel phone on Oct.
+20, 2016.
 At the 2017 Google I/O conference, Google Assistant support for iPhone was announced.
 At the 2019 Made by Google event, new features and improvements were announced.
 Additional features and improvements were announced at the 2021 Google I/O event.

 What is Google Assistant?